Types of Therapy

 Fear of Public Speaking

-Therapy can help you feel more confident, reduce the stress that precedes times you need to speak in front of others, and reduce anxiety during the event.
+Treatment can help you feel more confident, reduce the stress that precedes times you need to speak in front of others, and reduce anxiety during the event.
 It can also reduce the anxiety beforehand.
+These methods are powerful and many find success.

 Psychological Testing

-I can provide psychological testing to help you know whether you have a certain diagnosis, understand yourself better, develop new coping strategies, and learn how to capitalize on your strengths.
+I provide psychological testing to help you know whether you have a certain diagnosis, understand yourself better, develop new coping strategies, and learn how to capitalize on your strengths.
+Testing can pair with many different types of therapy.

 More about Psychological Testing

-I suggest that “benefit from” is more accurate than “need” regarding individual, couples, or family therapy.
-Defining whether someone “needs” a psychologist is difficult, but knowing who would benefit from psychotherapy is easy.
+I suggest that “benefit from” is more accurate than “need” regarding individual, couples, or family treatment.
+Defining whether someone “needs” a psychologist is difficult but knowing who would benefit from psychotherapy is easy.

 Therapy, whether individual, couples, or family counseling, is designed to help you reach your potential and improve your mood and outlook.
 Thus, almost anyone can benefit from therapy.
 The question is more about degrees.
 Suppose you feel that something is hampering your ability to achieve in school or at work fully, or your family or social life is not providing the inherent benefits that it should, or as a couple or family, you are finding that conflict is increasing in frequency or intensity.
 In that case, therapy may be vital.